BernardGreenberg/NXSYS/README.md

 There remain (as expectable) some minor constraint irritations in the Interface  Builder layouts that do not impede or flag building.

 The file `NXSYS.html` in the Documentation folder is a comprehensive description of the application and its capabilities.
 It is the source for the distributed PDF (although building that PDF so that external and internal links work seems to be a challenging research problem that depends on one's own computer).
 Read everything in that folder.
+There is a [Demo video on YouTube](https://www.youtube.com/watch?v=nAgy_TZ5Dcs).

 ## Code languages and Windows version